uetchy/uechi.io/source/me.md

 # Contact

-Reach me at `y@uechi.io` (recommended) or [@uechz](https://twitter.com/uechz) on Twitter.
-Beware that I'm not a person of quick reply so if you are in urgent need of a lightning response, better bomb my inbox with reminders so I can prioritize your email and reply real quick.
+Reach me at `y@uechi.io` or [\@uechz](https://twitter.com/uechz) on Twitter.
+Beware that I'm not a person of quick reply.
+If you need a lightning response, better bomb my inbox with reminders, so I can prioritize your email and reply real quick.

 ## GPG Key